ILIAS-eLearning/ILIAS/components/ILIAS/UI/resources/fonts/Iconfont/Readme.md

 contained in this folder and re-generating to font with This font-set has been generated [icomoon](https://icomoon.io/app).

+**Important** Final Check: Always provide a final check, making sure, that the previous glyphs still in the same place?

 ### Find entity

 1. download JSON with il-icons font